Rise Of Dark Stores: What They Are, Why They Matter & 10 Benefits

 A dark store with 3,000 tightly managed SKUs will outperform one with 8,000 poorly managed SKUs every single time.

-Last-Mile Is Your Biggest Enemy and Biggest Lever
+Last-Mile Delivery: Your Biggest Cost and Biggest Opportunity

 Delivery cost is the single largest variable you can actually control once your store is operating.
 Five orders dispatched on five separate routes cost five times as much as five orders batched on a single route.